wp-plugins/advanced-invisible-anti-spam/readme.txt

 == Changelog ==

 = 1.3 =
-* New Feature: Added Anti-Spam capabilities to the user registration screen to block spam bot registration
+* New Feature: Added Anti-Spam capabilities to the user registration screen to block spam bot registration.

 = 1.2.1 =
 * New Feature: Added support for ajax type comment forms.